sunwookim028/ultra96-example/command_line/readme.md

   clk_out1_design_1_clk_wiz_0_0    {0.000 5.000}      10.000          100.000
 ```
 which the output clock frequency of the Clock Wizard IP is set to 100 MHz, as we specified in the command line argument.

+## 5. (Optional) Trim the script
+Near the end of the exported script, there are some commands creating various of gadgets.
+These gadgets are used to display the project information in the Vivado GUI, but they are not needed when running the script from command line.
+There are also some unecessary commands to set the block design layout at the end of the `cr_bd_design_1` process.
+You can safely remove them to make the script cleaner.

+Just above the gadget part, Vivado also creates a bunch of reports, many of which are incremental.
+If you are clear about which reports you need, you can also trim this part to make the script just right for your needs.

 ## Conclusion
 This tutorial shows how to export a tcl script for a Vivado project, run it from command line, and some simple customizations.